 Screened at the Director’s Fortnight at last year’s Cannes Film Festival, Climax is Gaspar Noé’s latest film – a controversial love-or-hate director who gave us an incredible body of work formed by films such as Irreversible, Enter the Void and Love.
-After having the opportunity to watch Climax, I did not only feel like I’ve came out of a nightmare but also felt somewhat inspired to talk about similar movies that tackles themes such as electronic music, disorder and chaos.
-Not only that, it’s also a space for me to share my thoughts on Gaspar Noé’s lates film as well.
+After having the opportunity to watch Climax, I did not only feel like I’ve come out of a nightmare but also felt somewhat inspired to talk about similar movies that tackle themes such as electronic music, disorder and chaos.
+Not only that, but it’s also a space for me to share my thoughts on Gaspar Noé’s latest film as well.

 “Climax (2018)” by Gaspar Noé